Legacy custom objects handbook

 target.
 The key is the name that identifies the relationship type.
 The source is the left-side "one" in a one-to-one or one-to-many relationship type, or the left-side "many" in a many-to-one relationship type.
 The target is the right-side "one" or "many".
 Their values can be the name of any object type you defined or any of the following names for native Zendesk object types:

-The source and target can be two custom object types, a custom object type and a Zendesk object type, or two Zendesk object types, as either source or target.
+The source and target can be two legacy custom object types, a legacy custom object type and a standard Zendesk object type, or two standard Zendesk object types, as either source or target.

 To define a one-to-many relationship type, enclose the target value in square brackets.
 To define a many-to-one relationship type, enclose the source value in square brackets.
 Omit the square brackets for a one-to-one relationship type.